AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ElderRing` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete an elderly (by index)**
+**Use case: Delete a senior (by index)**

 **MSS**
-1. User requests to list elderly
+1. User requests to list seniors
-2. ElderRing shows a list of elderly
+2. ElderRing shows a list of seniors
-3. User requests to delete a specific elderly in the list
+3. User requests to delete a specific senior in the list
-4. ElderRing deletes the elderly
+4. ElderRing deletes the senior

   Use case ends.